coppercash/Writing/_posts/2016-02-22-Awful-Memory.md

 # Awful Memory

-Forgetting the keys, I couldn't enter my apartment on the first evening I returned to Beijing from my hometown.
+Having forgotten the keys, I couldn't enter my apartment on the first evening I returned to Beijing from my hometown.

 On the bright side, my landlord lives just one floor below my apartment, so I didn't have to look for a hotel for the night.